ibtissemkadri/Kaggle/README.md

 # Kaggle
-This repository contains my code of Kaggle competitions
+This repository contains my code for Kaggle competitions